Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

 - Business requirement 1: the client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

     - An **average** image and a **variability** image for both 'healthy' and 'powdery mildew' cherry leaves will be displayed on the dashboard.
-    - An **average** image for 'powdery_mildwew' containing leaves and 'healthy' leaves is displayed alongside a **difference** image for comparison between the two on the dashboard.
+    - An **average** image for 'powdery_mildew' containing leaves and 'healthy' leaves is displayed alongside a **difference** image for comparison between the two on the dashboard.
     - An image montage is created to allow the client to view randomly selected images from either the 'powdery mildew' or 'healthy' image database.
 - Business requirement 2: The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.